A small dog, this cross tends to be friendly, confident and have a low shedding coat.

 The aim of their breeders is to merge the intelligent, proud characteristics of the Poodle personality, with the more playful, curious Bichon Frise.

 The result is a charming, affectionate and adorable breed, known as the Bich Poo, Poochon, or simply the Bichon Frise Poodle Mix.

-This guide will serve as a resource for potential owners of this intelligent breed, as well as current owners looking to learn more about their pets.
+This guide will serve as a resource for potential owners of this teddy bear dog, as well as current owners looking to learn more about their pets.

 We’ll cover health concerns, temperament, care requirements and more.